 Our dining room, lounge and swimming pool provide generous space for rest and relaxation.
 They are west-facing and offer panoramic views over the expansive Mutara Conservancy.

 We can arrange bespoke helicopter safaris for an unbeatable experience of Mutara Conservancy and the wider Laikipia/Mt Kenya ecosystem.
 Whether you want to see wildlife from the skies, or to have champagne on the peaks of My.
-Kenya, we will arrange a personalised itinerary.
+Kenya, we will arrange a personalized itinerary.

 Mutara is teeming with wildlife, and is a great place to experience the excitement of an African safari.
 Our guides, who will accompany you on morning and evening game drives, have been professionally trained in tracking, spotting and species identification.
 They have a wealth of knowledge about the local wildlife that they are enthusiastic to share with guests.